- Provides electronic-manufacturing services to the aerospace, defense, industrial and medical sectors

 IEC's most recent product is the BioWaveHome Neuromodulation Pain Therapy System, which helps manage pain through electrical stimulus.
 The Veterans Administration and the National Football League have expressed interest in the product and the company touts it as a viable alternative to using highly addictive opioid drugs to treat pain.

-IEC recently scored a multi-year contract valued at more than $50 million with a Tier 2 US defense contractor.
-The company’s role began with a single service line, but under the new contract, it now supports the entire outsourcing of the program associated with secured communications equipment for US aircraft, ground vehicles and surface warships.
+IEC also scored a multi-year contract valued at more than $50 million with a Tier 2 US defense contractor.
+IEC's mission began with a single service line, but under the new contract, it now supports the entire outsourcing of the program associated with secured communications equipment for US aircraft, ground vehicles and surface warships.

 And the company’s Analysis and Testing Lab is expanding its services to the US Department of Defense’s Defense Logistics Agency as part of the agency’s Qualified Testing Supplier List.
 In fact, IEC is the only electronics-manufacturing company to receive such a certification.